mariephlpp/News-classification/README.md

 - Tokenize_sentence: It allows to tokenize the sentence, i.e., to split the word one by one as vectors of letters.
 - Remove_stop_words: It allows to remove some basic english words such as "the", "a", "an"...
-- Lemm: It keps only the roots of words.
+- Lemm: It keeps only the roots of words.
 - Reverse_tokenize_sentence: It allows to end the tokenization we have dropped some useless words.